 A three-line Whip is essential and an MP frankly has no choice but to attend unless he or she has cleared their absence with their whip in advance by handing in an absence request slip with a full explanation and a pleading manner.

-It’s worth printing the Whip weekly and keeping it to hand.
+It’s keeping the weekly Whip to hand.
 If your boss is so inclined, you might want to enter the expected timing and details of votes in his or her diary, though this is subject to change with votes occasionally being upgraded or downgraded at short notice.
 Knowing what’s on the weekly whip is also helpful in that it allows you to organise the diary around expected votes and if your boss is attending an event on the Estate, you can warn the organisers that he or she may suddenly dash off when a loud, rather excruciating bell starts ringing.

-It used to be common practice, if an MP needed to miss a vote, that the Whips would organise between themselves to ‘pair’ that MP with an MP of another party voting the opposite way, thus cancelling each other out.
-This system meant that MPs, especially Ministers who may be busy or outside of London, could miss votes without upsetting the outcome.
+It is common practice, if an MP needs to miss a vote, that the Whips will organise between themselves to ‘pair’ that MP with an MP of another party voting the opposite way, thus cancelling each other out.
+This system means that MPs, especially Ministers who may be busy or outside of London, can miss votes without upsetting the outcome.
 This allows, for example, MPs to be absent for important family or constituency events, or a minister to take an overseas trip.
 Of course, for votes expected to be very close or contentious, the gloves come off.

 Whips are used in the House of Lords but their role differs slightly, party discipline being a more complex issue due to a lack of elections and a substantial number of non-aligned cross-benchers.

 They have their own website – www.lordswhips.org.uk – which Peers can use to remotely-access information, and sign up to speak in debates, without actually having to visit the House.